-According the Centers for Disease Control and Prevention (CDC), about 4.5 million American adults are diagnosed with some form of liver disease.
+According to the Centers for Disease Control and Prevention (CDC), about 4.5 million American adults are diagnosed with some form of liver disease.
 And worldwide statistics show that some form of liver disease accounts for over 2 million deaths per year.

 However, coffee drinkers may have something going in their favor.
 That’s because not only is coffee one of the most commonly consumed beverages in the world, it is also a source of antioxidants that protect the liver.